New Federal Guidelines – Records of Employment

 Mandatory vaccination policies must be drafted carefully, taking into account the nature of your workplace and industry, as well as privacy and human rights considerations.
 If you would like assistance preparing a mandatory vaccination policy for your workplace, please contact Ryley Mennie, Lou Poskitt, or Connor Levy from our Workplace Law Group.

 Employers may have additional questions about how to implement a mandatory vaccination policy in the workplace.
-We have answered some basic questions such as whether employers can ask for proof of vaccinations and if job applicants have been vaccinated here and also created an FAQ sheet to help you out.
+We have answered some basic questions such as whether employers can ask for proof of vaccinations and if job applicants have been vaccinated here.